 Take advantage of business travel

-The benefits are obvious as you can save money on your flight and hotel, just as long as you are fine missing out on some of the family adventures.
-In my family, we used to trade off vacation time.
+The benefits are obvious, saving money on at least one flight and accommodations.
+In our family, when we both worked full-time we used to trade off vacation time.
 One person would take time off to tag along on conference #1 and the other would do the same for conference #2.
 We would then extend our time by taking a few vacation days, in the end, to hit up the major unmissable attractions together.

 There are many more tips and we hope with our research and yours, you squeeze in a few more experiences for your family.
 Comment below the most helpful tip you’ve used to get out and travel more with your kids!